-Committees: Applications Review, Audit & Risk and Investments
+Committees: Applications Review (Chair), Investments, Audit & Risk, and Housing

 Helen is a local from the Pilbara.
 She worked as a primary school teacher for several years and was one of the founding members of Gumala Aboriginal Corporation (GAC) when it was established following the successful negotiation of the Yandi Land Use Agreement (YLUA) in 1997.
 She became an inaugural Bunjima representative Director on the Board of GAC and worked hard to assist with the development of Gumala’s first office in Tom Price and the organisation of many community meetings, several of which took place on country.
 Her commitment to managing governance aligned with culture grew with the long journey she has been on in the last 20 years of working within the frameworks of committees and boards, including being an inaugural Director of IBN Corporation Pty Ltd when it was established in 2001.